Carola Rackete: Sea-Watch 3 incident of June 2019

 On 12 June, the ship picked up 53 migrants in the Mediterranean off the Libyan coast.
 Sea-Watch 3 rejected an offer to dock at Tripoli, which is considered unsafe by the European Union and the humanitarian organizations, and headed toward Lampedusa.
 According to a map they posted, and also to a report by the Süddeutsche Zeitung and other non-governmental organizations (NGOs) this was the nearest safe harbor per maritime law.
 On 14 June, Italy closed its ports to migrant rescue ships.
 Italian interior minister Matteo Salvini refused to allow the ship to dock until other European nations had agreed to take the migrants.
 Ten of the migrants, including children, pregnant women, and those who were ill, were allowed to disembark.
 On 28 June, Finland, France, Germany, Luxembourg and Portugal offered to take the migrants.

 On 29 June, without authorization, Rackete decided to dock.
-The motivation for this was that according to her the passengers were exhausted.
+The motivation for this was that, according to her, the passengers were exhausted.
 Rackete was arrested by the Italian authorities after docking.

 Italian interior minister Matteo Salvini accused Rackete of trying to sink an Italian patrol boat that was trying to intercept her and that her ship collided with, calling the incident an act of war and demanding the Netherlands intervene.

 Italian Prime Minister Giuseppe Conte "scrambled to address the matter" at the 2019 G20 Osaka summit.
-Germany protested the arrest.
-Crowdfunding appeals in Italy and Germany had raised over €1 million as of 1 July for Sea-Watch legal defense.
+Germany protested against the arrest.
+Crowdfunding appeals in Italy and Germany had raised over €1 million as of 1 July for Sea-Watch legal defence.
 Fortune called Rackete the "fresh new face" of the European migrant crisis.

 Sea-Watch 3 has a mainly German crew but sailed under Dutch flag.
 In the Netherlands, main government party VVD stated that NGOs that deliberately without permission pick up people should be convicted for facilitating human trafficking.
 Spokesman Jeroen van Wijngaarden said that: "They are factually not a rescue service but a ferry service."
 Within the Dutch coalition government, they got support from the CDA, and in the Dutch parliament there basically was a majority that supported this.
 Nevertheless, the two other parties in the coalition government protested strongly against this statement.

 Eventually, Rackete was released from house arrest after a court ruling that she had broken no laws and acted to protect passengers' safety.
 Rackete's lawyer filed a lawsuit against Salvini for defamation on social media, alleging that he incited his followers to threaten her.